EthanW-coder/wzy.github.io/_pages/about.md

   - /about.html
 ---

-My current research interests are Object detection, instance segmentation, and image restoration.
+My current research interests are object detection, instance segmentation, and image restoration.

 I am currently a postgraduate in Computer Science at [ZJNU](https://www.zjnu.edu.cn/main.htm)

 # NEWS
 ## Paper is on the way
 Our paper ["Rethinking Cross-Modality Fusion Mamba from a Frequency Domain Perspective"]() is on the way. (under review)

+# Publications
+Our paper ["Mamba YOLO: A Simple Baseline for Object Detection with State Space Model"]() is accepted by AAAI2025.